jbakse/Systems_Lab/content/lesson_plans/oct_11.md

 *30 minutes*

 - Where will you field-test this intervention?
 Why?

+  *1 minute*
 - When will you field-test this intervention?
 Why?

+  *1 minute*
+- How will you document the user interaction?
+List 3 ways.

+  *5 minutes*
-- What do you need to build to field-test this intervention?
+- What do you need to bring and/or build to field-test this intervention?
   List everything you can think of.
 Describe each item's size, material, and other important characteristics.

-- What do you need to bring to field-test this intervention?
-- How will you document the user interaction?
-List 3 ways.
+  *10 minutes*
 - What are the responsibilities of each person in your team this week?
 Make note of task deadlines and dependencies.

+  *10 minutes*